Speed NVC Process US Spouse Visa

 Firstly, obtain the following financial documents ahead of time that will need to be submitted to NVC:

 - IRS tax transcript for the most recent tax year is mandatory.
-You can get your tax transcript at this link Tax Transcript.
+You can get your tax transcript at this this link Tax Transcript.
 In addition, you can also include your tax transcripts for the previous two years.
 By using the transcript, it saves you from copying and submitting all of your tax forms.

 - Evidence of Income- Include a letter from your employer confirming that you are a current employee, full or part-time status, how long you have worked there and your salary or wage rate.
 Include copies of your W-2s for the previous three years.